-The national competent authorities assisted by the PRAC and CHMP or CMDh, as appropriate, may facilitate harmonisation of the implementation of risk minimisation tools for generic products of the same active substance.
+The national competent authorities assisted by the PRAC and CHMP or CMDh, as appropriate, may facilitate harmonization harmonisation of the implementation of risk minimisation tools for generic products of the same active substance.
 When additional risk minimisation measures are considered necessary for generic medicinal product(s) based on safety concerns related to the active substance, the risk minimisation measures applicable to the generic product(s) should be aligned with those for the reference medicinal product.
 Additional risk minimisation measures for hybrid products may be required in some circumstances beyond those of the reference medicinal product (e.g. different formulation or route of administration or incompatibility issues).
 To facilitate this, the PRAC may give advice on the key elements that should be implemented for all concerned nationally authorised products (as conditions of their marketing authorisation) and on agreement, may make these general requirements publicly available to facilitate harmonised implementation at national level.

-In addition to the above, for centrally authorised products the responsibility of the national competent authorities in ensuring implementation of the risk minimisation measures may be addressed to them by means of Commission decision under Article 127a of Directive 2001/83/EC.
+In addition to the above, for centrally authorised products the responsibility of the national competent authorities in ensuring implementation of the risk minimisation measures may be as addressed to them by the Europeanmeans of Commission decision may be outlined in the annex related to under Article 127a of Directive 2001/83/ECDIR.
+In the absence of such an annex, the general responsibilities of supervisory authorities will apply.

-Additionally, the national competent authorities should agree the final content, format and media of the risk minimisation tools, including printed material, web-based platforms and other audio-video media, as well as the schedule planning of interventions with the applicant or marketing authorisation holder before a product is introduced to their market or at any time thereafter as needed (see GVP Module XVI Addendum I).
+Additionally, the national competent authorities should agree the final content, format and media of the risk minimisation tools, including printed material, web-based platforms and other audio-video media, as well as the schedule planning of interventions with the applicant or marketing authorisation holder before a product is introduced to their market or at any time thereafter as needed (see GVP Module XVI - Addendum I).

-The national competent authority decides appropriate national educational materials and/or other risk minimisation tools as long as these are aligned with the key elements agreed at EU level and as outlined in the RMP (see GVP Module XVI Addendum I).
+The national competent authority is autonomous in decidingdecides appropriate national educational materials and/or other risk minimisation tools as long as these are aligned with the key elements agreed at EU level and as outlined in the RMP (see GVP Module XVI - Addendum I).
 Similarly, measurement of effectiveness of additional risk minimisation measures may be required in one Member State in reason of its specific health care delivery setting or when, due to national specificities, results of the effectiveness studies cannot be extrapolated from studies conducted in other Member States.

-National competent authorities in collaboration with the Agency facilitated through the PRAC shall monitor at national level the outcome of risk minimisation measures contained in RMPs and of the conditions referred to in Articles 21a, 22 or 22a of Directive 2001/83/EC [DIR Art 107h(1)(a)].
+National competent authorities in collaboration with the Agency facilitated through the PRAC shall monitor at national level the outcome of risk minimisation measures contained in RMPs and of the conditions referred to in Articles 21a, 22 or 22a of Directive 2001/83/ECDIR [DIR Art 107h(1)(a)].

-Where patient alert cards (see XVI.B.2.1.1.2.) are included in the outer packaging, they are considered as part of the labelling, therefore the text and the format should be agreed by the authorising competent authority (full text included in annex III of the marketing authorisation).
+Where patient alert cards (see XVI.B.2.1.1.2.) are included in the outer packaging, they are considered as part of the labelling, therefore the text and the format should be agreed by the authorising competent authority (full text included in Annex III of the marketing authorisation).